cutthroat78/LibreLingo-Course-Template/README.md

 # LibreLingo-Course-Template
-(name of target language) language course for LibreLingo for speakers of (name of source langauge)
+(target language name) language course for LibreLingo for speakers of (source language name)

 Anything in () or after a # is things to be filled out/changed